 Getting your baby to sleep can become quite a task.
 Especially if it’s your first baby.
 Newborns come in our lives with joy and new hope at the cost of many sleepless nights.
 We think all parents have experienced this.

 Having the same trouble of getting your child to sleep, you’ve probably searched all over the internet to find a solution and came across the term “White Noise for Baby”.
-For most parents, the first question that comes to mind after learning about white noise is “How loud should white noise be for baby?”
+For most parents, the first question that comes to mind after learning about white noise is “How loud should white noise be for a baby?”

 Here, we will try to answer that and provide some other white noise-related information that you might want to know.